Blue = Water Trail

 Economic Development: stimulating tourism and creating jobs.

-The Great Trail (TGT) is still not connected from coast to coast to coast.
-Connected trails represent all operational and existing trails on the ground officially recognized by Trans Canada Trail (TCT).
-On the other hand, gap trails represent future proposed sections not currently connected, meaning that those sections are not built or officially recognized by TCT.
+The orange line on the map are gap trails, which represent future proposed sections not currently connected, meaning that those sections are not built or officially recognized by TCT.

 - Trail Information: Clicking on an individual Trail will give you access to basic information on that trail such as its name, photos, description, length, trail type, permitted activities, environment, PDF map (when available) and other resources (see What are some useful tips and shortcuts for using the interactive map? for instructions on how to interact with trail sections and open the right panel window).